 The goals should help a student increase his/her skills to help enable them to reach his/her goals for the future.

-Going to college - reading comprehension goal Living in apartment with supports - math computation goal Working at Target - following directions goal
+Going to college - reading comprehension goal Living in apartment with supports - math computation goal Working at Target - following directions goal understanding of the skills, knowledge, and admission/job requirements for the specific MPSG.

 Annual Goals Examples